-Criminal prosecutions depend on evidence which has been safely and intelligently collected, stored and analysed by forensic scientists.
-Join our Chartered Society of Forensic Sciences course and take part in hands-on investigations in our simulated crime scene.
-When you graduate, you’ll have the skills to follow a career in forensic science.
+Criminal prosecutions depend on evidence which has been safely and appropriately collected, stored, examined, analysed and reported by forensic scientists.
+The BSc (Hons) Forensic Science Course is accredited by the Chartered Society of Forensic Sciences and provides graduates with the skills to follow a range of careers in forensic science and other analytical science-related fields.
 This course has been validated to include an optional Sandwich Placement year in industry.

 For more information about Sandwich Placement opportunities, please contact the Placements Team.

 This course will teach you the fundamental principles of forensic science from crime scene to court.
 You’ll learn how to analyse and investigate a range of evidence at crime scenes and in the forensic laboratory.
 In the first year of your degree, you will cover key forensic concepts including how to package evidence correctly and perform preliminary tests for body fluids and drugs of abuse.
 You will also gain knowledge in the scientific disciplines to equip you for the more advanced analytical modules you will encounter as the degree progresses.
 During your degree you will have the opportunity to analyse a range of ‘real’ samples including ignitable liquid residues, drugs of abuse, trace evidence such as paint and fibres and biological material.
 By the time you graduate, you will have developed an understanding of the UK legal system and your role in it as a forensic scientist.
 You will be able to present your observations and conclusions as evidence in a court of law.
 You will also have learnt how to conduct thorough, independent research, and feel confident about presenting comprehensive reports, both verbally and in writing.